- The national carrier, Aerolíneas Argentinas, offers the most domestic flights, but it’s not necessarily better than its competitors.

 - You won’t often see police patrolling the highways, but you might meet them at major intersections and roadside checkpoints where they conduct meticulous document and equipment checks.
 Sometimes these checks are pretexts for graft.
 If you are uncertain about your rights, politely state your intention to contact your embassy or consulate.
 If you do want to pay a bribe for the sake of expediency, ask ‘¿Puedo pagar la multa ahora?’ (‘Can I pay the fine now?’).

 - Along with Chile, Argentina is probably the best country for hitchhiking (hacer dedo) in all of South America.
 The major drawback is that Argentine vehicles are often stuffed full with families and children, but truckers will sometimes pick up backpackers.
-A good place to ask is at estaciones de servicio on the outskirts of large Argentine cities, where truckers gas up their vehicles.
+A good place to ask is at estaciones de servicio (service stations) on the outskirts of large Argentine cities, where truckers gas up their vehicles.

 - In Patagonia, where distances are great and vehicles few, hitchers should expect long waits and carry warm, windproof clothing and refreshments.